CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/debt-management-policies-and-debt-implications-of-plan.md

           bonded debt (the City has no variable debt).</li>
         </ul>
       <p>For further discussion of the City’s financial policies and management controls, refer
+      to the
+    - link:
-      to the pdf chapter (Volume I) on Financial Management.</p>
+       title: pdf chapter (Volume I) on Financial Management.
+       path: /img/pdfs/08-Financial-Management-of-the-City.pdf/</p>
   - col: >
+    - blurb: >
       <p>The City’s debt service forecast assumes general obligation borrowing of $177 million
       in FY19, $203 million in FY20, $220 million in FY21, $215 million in FY22, and $200 million
       in FY23.</p>
-      <p>The debt tables at the end of the pdf chapter (Volume I) on Capital Planning detail the City’s outstanding debt service
+      <p>The debt tables at the end of the
-      obligations.</p>
+    - link
+       title: pdf chapter (Volume I) on Capital Planning
+       path: /xx
+    - blurb: detail the City’s outstanding debt service obligations.</p>
 - text_col_2:
   - col:
     - img: /img/debt-service-percent-of-total-general-fund-expenditures.png